The Ultimate Guide to Acing the McKinsey Case Interview (Problem-Solving Interview)

 Data interpretation

-For chart or data interpretation, you are tasked to find the key insights of 1-2 PowerPoint slides and relate them back to the case question and the client situation at hand.
+For chart or data interpretation, you are tasked to find the key insights of 1-2 PowerPoint slides and relate them to the case question and the client situation at hand.
 Read more about exhibit interpretation here.

 Math